 The Dukor Dratsang (Dus-‘khor Grva-tshang) or Kalachakra College, Ewam Chokorling (E-wam chos-‘khor gling), was founded in 1763 by the Second Jamyang Zhepa, Konchog Jigme Wangpo (dKon-mchog ‘jigs-med dbang-po) (1728-1798), on the advice of the Sixth Panchen Lama, Palden Yeshe (Pan-chen dPal-ldan ye-shes) (1738-1780).
 The Panchen Lama’s home monastery, Tashilhunpo (bKra-shis lhun-po), built a Buddhist temple (Dus-‘khor lha-khang) two years later, in 1765, devoted to the daily practice of the Kalachakra rituals.
 Since the first half of the 18th century, Kalachakra Colleges had already existed in Inner Mongolia.
-The first was at Ari-in Monastery, founded by the First Kanjurwa Gegen, Lozang Choden (bKa’-‘gyur-ba Blo-bzang chos-ldan), and the second at Badghar Monastery (Pad-dkar dGon-pa) by his disciple, Dunkhor Pandita (Dus-‘khor Pandi-ta).
+The first was at Ari-in Monastery, founded by the First Kanjurwa Gegen, Losang Choden (bKa’-‘gyur-ba Blo-bzang chos-ldan), and the second at Badghar Monastery (Pad-dkar dGon-pa) by his disciple, Dunkhor Pandita (Dus-‘khor Pandi-ta).
 The Dukor Datsang at Labrang was the first of its kind in Amdo.

 The Menpa Dratsang (sMan-pa Grva-tshang) or Medical College, Sorig Zhenpenling (gSo-rig gzhan-phen gling), was established in 1784, also by the Second Jamyang Zhepa.
-The Kyedor Dratsang (Kyai-rdor Grva-tshang) or Hevajra College, Sang-ngag Dargyeling (gSang-sngags dar-rgyas gling), was started by the Fourth Jamyang zhepa, Kelzang Tubten Wangchug (sKal-bzang thub-bstan dbang-phyug), in 1879.
-The Gyuto Dratsang (rGyud-bstod Grva-tshang) or Upper Tantric College, Sangchen Dorjeyling (gSang-chen rdo-rje gling), was established in 1943 by the Fifth Jamyang Zhepa, Lozang Jamyang Yeshe Tenpey Gyaltsen (Blo-bzang ‘jam-dbyangs ye-shes bstan-pa’i rgyal-mtshan).
+The Kyedor Dratsang (Kyai-rdor Grva-tshang) or Hevajra College, Sang-ngag Dargyeling (gSang-sngags dar-rgyas gling), was started by the Fourth Jamyang Zhepa, Kelzang Tubten Wangchug (sKal-bzang thub-bstan dbang-phyug), in 1879.
+The Gyuto Dratsang (rGyud-bstod Grva-tshang) or Upper Tantric College, Sangchen Dorjeyling (gSang-chen rdo-rje gling), was established in 1943 by the Fifth Jamyang Zhepa, Losang Jamyang Yeshe Tenpey Gyaltsen (Blo-bzang ‘jam-dbyangs ye-shes bstan-pa’i rgyal-mtshan).

 The two Tantric Colleges at Labrang, like their models in Lhasa, studied mostly the Guhyasamaja (gSang-‘dus), Chakrasamvara (bDe-mchog), and Vajrabhairava (rDo-rje ‘Jigs-byed) tantric systems.
-They awarded Geshe Karamapa (dGe-bshes bKa’-ram-pa) and Geshe Ngagrampa (dGe-bshes sNgags-ram-pa) degrees, as at the two Lhasa Tantric Colleges.
+They awarded Geshe Karampa (dGe-bshes bKa’-ram-pa) and Geshe Ngagrampa (dGe-bshes sNgags-ram-pa) degrees, as at the two Lhasa Tantric Colleges.
 The Kalachakra College was responsible for not only the Kalachakra rituals, but also those of Samvid (Kun-rig) and Vairochana Abhisambodhi (rNam-snang mngon-byang).
 The monks of the Kalachakra College also studied astronomy, astrology, and mathematics.
 In addition to medical studies, the monks of the Medical College were responsible for the rituals of the Medicine Buddha (sMan-lha), Akshobhya (Mi-‘khrugs-pa), and the Hiddenly Actualized (gSang-sgrub) form of Hayagriva (rTa-mgrin).
 The Hevajra College maintained the rituals for Hevajra and Vajrapani Mahachakra (Phyag-rdor ‘Khor-can), and prepared a calendar/almanac each year according to the Chinese-style black calculation system (nag-rtsis).